-This document provides information about the SGI ProPack 1.2 for Linux release.
+This document provides information about the SGI ProPack 1.3 for Linux release.
 It is divided into three chapters:

-- Chapter 1, "Release Features," describes the major features of this release. - Chapter 2, "Software Overview," describes the major features of earlier releases that are included in this release. - Chapter 3, "Quick Configuration and Installation Instructions," describes the procedures for configuring and installing the SGI ProPack 1.2 for Linux in various circumstances, including upgrading your system from an earlier SGI Linux Environment release.
+- Chapter 1, "Release Features," describes the major features of this release. - Chapter 2, "Software Overview," describes the major features of earlier releases that are included in this release. - Chapter 3, "Quick Configuration and Installation Instructions," describes the procedures for configuring and installing the SGI ProPack 1.3 for Linux software in various circumstances, including upgrading your system from an earlier SGI Linux Environment release.

-The SGI ProPack 1.2 for Linux is an overlay product that adds or enhances features in Linux base distributions from Red Hat (version 6.1) or SuSE (version 6.3).
+The SGI ProPack 1.3 for Linux is an overlay product that adds or enhances features in Linux base distributions from Red Hat (version 6.2), SuSE (version 6.4), or TurboLinux (6.0).
 Guides for installing and getting started with a base Linux distribution are included with the base Linux distribution release kit.